 Then I lined up the second shelf with the second set of guide lines and glued and nailed it into place in the very same way.

-And then I added the backing.
+Next I added the backing to the assembled sides and shelves.
 I first placed a bead of wood glue on all of the edges (side pieces and shelf pieces) and carefully placed the backing on so that everything was perfectly square.
 I nailed the backing into place along the two sides, and then carefully measured and marked the placement of the shelves so that I could nail the backing into the edges of the shelves as well.

 With the backing glued and nailed into place, the bookshelf was very sturdy, so I could stand it up, and use a wet rag to wipe away any excess wood glue.